Ready to Learn More?

-As a Veterinary Technician student, you will learn skills and procedures to improve the health and well-being of veterinary patients.
+Get the skills and learn procedures to improve the health and well-being of veterinary patients.

 Madison College offers two paths to becoming a Veterinary Technician.
-Students working as veterinary assistants can learn remotely or semi-remotely as "Satellite" students.
-Or, students can learn through on-campus weekly hands-on labs.
+Students working as veterinary assistants can learn semi-remotely as "Satellite" students.

 Satellite students are employed as veterinary assistants working an average of 20 hours per week in a veterinary clinic.
-Skills can be completed during face to face labs or remotely.
+Hands-on skills are completed during select face-to-face labs, while theory is completed 100% online.
 For more details contact the Program Director or the School of Health Sciences.

 - Collect samples and perform diagnostic laboratory tests